broofa/thrustcurve-db/README.md

 # thrustcurve-db

-ThrustCurve.org model rocket motor data as a single data structure, (plus misc utility functions).
+ThrustCurve.org model rocket motor data as a static data structure (plus misc. utility functions).

-This module is rebundling of the rocket motor data available on John Coker's exceptional [thrustcurve.org](https://thrustcurve.org) website ("TC").
-Specifically, it is a JSON file produced by doing the following:
-* Fetch data for all motors from the [ThrustCurve API](https://www.thrustcurve.org/info/api.html)
+This module is a rebundling of the rocket motor data available on John Coker's [thrustcurve.org](https://thrustcurve.org) website ("TC").
+The dataset includes data for all motors in the [ThrustCurve API](https://www.thrustcurve.org/info/api.html) ("search" endpoint).
+And, where available, thrust samples (`samples`).

-* Fetch all available thrust sample files for each motor.
-Picks the best ("best") file and normalizes to a consistent format.
-(Basically just insuring it starts with a `[0, 0]` sample)
-* Normalize the `delays` value to numeric values and ranges, or "P"lugged.
+Note: Some motors have multiple thrust sample files.
+A best-effort is made to pick the most accurate one, but `samples` data should be treated as possibly out-of-date and/or uncertified.

 **License & Support**